claserre9/claserre9/README.md

 <p align="left">
 I'm a passionate and dedicated developer with a strong background in web development.
 I love turning complex problems into elegant solutions through code.
 I'm always eager to stay up-to-date with the latest trends and technologies in these areas.
 I believe in the power of clean code, strong documentation, and collaboration.
 I'm a firm advocate for open-source software and enjoy giving back to the developer community.
-When I'm not coding, you can often find me playing the chess.
+When I'm not coding, you can often find me playing chess.

 Feel free to get in touch with me if you'd like to collaborate on a project or simply discuss technology.
 I'm always open to new opportunities and connections.